Darfur genocide: Proceedings of the ICC

-On 14 July 2009, the ICC issued an indictment for the president of Sudan, Omar Bashir, for crimes against humanity and for having facilitated and ordering the genocide in Darfur.
+On 14 July 2009, the ICC issued an indictment for Omar Bashir for crimes against humanity and for having facilitated and ordered the genocide in Darfur.
 On 12 July 2010 the ICC issued a second indictment for the arrest of al-Bashir for genocide, this was the first instance of the ICC issuing an arrest warrant for the crime of genocide.
-As well as Bashir another six suspects have been indicted by the court, Ahmed Haroun, Ali Kushayb, Bahar Abu Garda, Abdallah Banda, Saleh Jerbo, Abdel Rahim Mohammed Hussein, none of those indicted have yet been taken into custody.
+As well as Bashir, another six suspects have been indicted by the court, Ahmed Haroun, Ali Kushayb, Bahar Abu Garda, Abdallah Banda, Saleh Jerbo, Abdel Rahim Mohammed Hussein.
+On June 9, 2020, Kushayb was taken into custody by the International Criminal Court in The Hague.
+His trial began on April 5, 2022.

 Luis Moreno-Ocampo, prosecutor for the ICC having filed charges for crimes against humanity, is also pursuing in his application the charge of genocidal rape as such actions can be tried before the ICC as stand-alone crimes.

 On February 11, 2020, the government of Sudan agreed that former president Omar al-Bashir will face war crime charges before the ICC.
 The commitment came during peace talks with rebel groups.

+ICC prosecutor Karim Ahmad Khan confirmed that both Sudan's regular army and the paramilitary Rapid Support Forces (RSF) committed war crimes in Darfur, with a focus on past atrocities in El Geneina.
+A U.N. report estimated 10,000–15,000 deaths, and the U.S. formally declared war crimes and humanitarian crises, resulting in millions being displaced.

 Darfur refugee camps

 The citizens in Darfur who have fled the genocide in Sudan—and continue to flee today—settle in one of the 13 refugee camps in Eastern Chad.
-About 360,000 Darfuri's suffer in those camps: "The 10+ years they have lived in the camps have been marked by tight resources, threats from inside and outside the camps, and more, but life is getting even harder for the refugees."
+About 360,000 Darfuris suffer in those camps: "The 10+ years they have lived in the camps have been marked by tight resources, threats from inside and outside the camps, and more, but life is getting even harder for the refugees."

 UNHCR proposed to the UN Secretary-General to "take responsibility for the protection and voluntary return of IDPs to their villages of origin in West Darfur in partnership with other agencies…".
 The UN approved of their proposal to govern and create a protective environment in camps, host communities and settlements for the displaced people to a within Darfur.

 There have been funding shortfalls which impacted the increase in the refugees and internally displaced persons.
 The environment and lack of exceptional living conditions is not able to accommodate the refugee community.

 As of 2018, a group of refugees that have been in Chad since 2003–2004 are returning to North Darfur.
 They are the first of thousands who are expected to return voluntarily to Darfur in the coming months.
 The refugees are provided with transport and packages which include three months of food rations, provided by the World Food Programme (WFP).
 As the peace and security situation is maintained in Darfur, more refugees will want to return to Sudan.